joaoCasella/2D-experience-game/README.md

 This is my first 2D project (I have also developed a 3D game, available at https://github.com/joaoCasella/FPS), so any feedbacks and suggestions are apreciated.
 All I ask is respect :)

 # External assets
-The text font used is available at this [domain](https://fonts.google.com/specimen/Permanent+Marker) and is licensed under the Apache License, Version 2.0.
-I couldn't find the author but the corresponding license file can be found in the project
+The text font used is available at this [domain](https://fonts.google.com/specimen/Press+Start+2P) and is licensed under the [OFL](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).
+The author is cody@zone38.net and the licensing file can be found in the project, at `Assets/Runner/Fonts/OFL`

 # Possible Improvements
 My goal is to learn about the engine and its workflow.
 So, I consider the game in a state were there is not much to be done that can teach me a lot (you can tell me why I'm wrong by creating an issue).
 In spite of those facts, here are some points that could be improved in the game: